 Great Ghoul Duel

 The Great Ghoul Duel is another multiplayer Doodle game that you can play with up to eight players.
-The game was released to celebrate Halloween back in 2018.
+The game came out on Halloween 2018 to celebrate the festive occasion.
 You can play with up to eight players divided into two teams.
 The game’s objective is to collect as many souls as possible and bring them back to your base for powerful upgrades.
+The game also has a sequel that came out on Halloween 2022.

 Google Doodle Music Games

 Do you ever wonder what it’s like to be a DJ?
 With this Doodle game, you can make your mixtapes and play out your favorite beats.
-The game was released in 2017 to commemorate the 44th anniversary of the birth of Hip Hop.
+The game came out in 2017 to commemorate the 44th anniversary of the birth of Hip Hop.
 You can mix several classic albums and make your music with this game.

 Rockmore is a game released back in 2016 to celebrate Clara Rockmore’s 105th birthday.
 She was a virtuoso performer of the theremin, a gesture-controlled electronic musical instrument.
 In this game, you learn to play the theremin and different musical notes.